Von-Neumann finiteness and reversibility in some classes of non-associative algebras: Examples

 \section{Examples}

-In this section, we give a number of examples, illustrating different aspects of the theory.
 We start by mentioning two particular, associative algebras that are of certain importance for our study. \begin{ex} Let $\chr F\ne2$.
 The split quaternion $F$-algebra $H$ is, as already mentioned, isomorphic to the algebra $F^{2\times2}$ of $2\times2$ matrices with entries in $F$.
 Choosing

 gives a basis $\underline{e}=(1,i,j,k)$ of $H$, with multiplication as in Table~\ref{Hmult}.